trgchinhh/trgchinhh/README.md

 ## Truong Chinh

-I'm **Chinh**, an information technology student, I enjoy building a clean, modern and visually appealing terminal-based programs.
+I'm **Chinh**, an information technology student, I enjoy building a clean, modern and visually appealing terminal-based programs

 **These day, I'm focused on**
 - Backend development with C++, Python, JavaScript